Security tokens

 Improved liquidity

 Security tokens can dramatically improve liquidity.
-Tokenization provides a way to trade traditionally illiquid assets, makes hyper-fractional asset ownership possible, and opens assets up to global investor pools.
+Asset tokenization provides a way to trade traditionally illiquid assets, makes hyper-fractional asset ownership possible, and opens assets up to global investor pools.

 Market access